mkejeiri/angular-pipes/README.md

 # Angular-pipes

-### We have a closer look into the basic built-in pipes and we create some custom one:
+### You will have a closer look into the basic built-in pipes and you create some custom one:
 > - **Buit-in pipes** '|' such as : uppercase, date... [more](https://angular.io/api/common/DatePipe)
 > - **custom pipes**:
 > > - Shorten pipe: this acts like a string.str() method...
-> > - List fitering pipe based on 'select' input: depending on the selected value, the status matching criteria is shown!, we explore also the 'inpure pipe' concept from different angles, and why we should avoid it...
+> > - List fitering pipe based on 'select' input: depending on the selected value, the status matching criteria is shown!, you explore also the 'inpure pipe' concept from different angles, and why you should avoid it...
-> > - We use a simple example of 'async' pipe implementing a dummy async callback to simulate the backend using a 'Promise'...
+> > - you use a simple example of 'async' pipe implementing a dummy async callback to simulate the backend using a 'Promise'...
 >
 >
 >